God’s Mercy on the Helpless and Broken

 Our response to God’s mercy

 As demonstrated by Jesus, God loves to show mercy to those in need.
 He delights in rescuing those who are vulnerable or in trouble, especially when they call out to him for help.
-When God shows mercy to someone physically in danger or in trouble can lead them to seek God and into a faith relationship with him.
+When God shows mercy to someone physically in danger or in trouble, this can lead them to seek God and into a faith relationship with him.
 And this is God’s desire, that the trials of life will drive each of us to trust and love God.

 But of course this doesn’t always happen.
 I personally knew a man who years ago was in a desperate situation, being confronted by someone threatening to kill him with a gun.
 He offered the following prayer: “God if you are real, then get me out of this.
 If you do, I will believe in you.”
 God delivered him, and he got out unharmed.
 But within several years he was making fun of people who believed in God.